mealet/tpl-lang/CONTRIBUTING.md

 ## Any Questions?
 You can always follow contacts on my site: [Contacts]

-<sub>Thank you for your participation in the life of the project! - mealet<sub/>
+*Thank you for your participation in the life of the project! - @mealet*